 The Company's principal financial liabilities comprise borrowings and trade and other payables.
 The main purpose of these financial liabilities is to finance and support the company's operations.
-The Company's principal financial assets include loans, cash, and cash equivalents, and other receivables that are derived directly from its operations.
-As a financial lending institution, Company is exposed to various risks that are related to the lending business and the operating environment.
-The principal objective in Company's risk management processes is to measure and monitor the various risks that Company is subject to and to follow policies and procedures to address such risks.
+The Company's principal financial assets include loans, cash and cash equivalents and other receivables that are derived directly from its operations.
+As a financial lending institution, Company is exposed to various risks that are related to lending business and operating environment.
+The principal objective in Company 's risk management processes is to measure and monitor the various risks that Company is subject to and to follow policies and procedures to address such risks.

 The Company's Risk Management Committee of the Board of directors constituted in accordance with the Reserve Bank of India regulations has overall responsibility for overseeing the implementation of the Risk Management Policy.
 The committee meets at least twice in a year to review the Risk Management practices.
 Risk Management department periodically places its report to the committee for review.
+The committee's suggestions for improving the Risk Management Practices are implemented by the Risk Management department.

-Risk Management Committee shall be responsible for the following:
+Risk Management department shall be responsible for the following:

 - a) Identifying the various risks associated with the activities of the Company and assessing their impact on the business. - b) Measuring the risks and suggesting measures to effectively mitigate the risks.
-However, the primary responsibility for managing the various risks on a day-to-day basis will be with the heads of the respective business units of the Company.
+However, the primary responsibility for managing the various risks on a day to day basis will be with the heads of the respective business units of the Company.

-The Company is generally exposed to credit risk, liquidity risk, and market risk
+The Company is generally exposed to credit risk, liquidity risk and market risk